justinlittman/fbarc/README.md

 The [Graph API Explorer](https://developers.facebook.com/tools/explorer) is helpful for understanding the fields and connections that are available for a node type.
 Less helpful is the [Graph API Reference](https://developers.facebook.com/docs/graph-api/reference).

-## Graph API flakiness
-Sometimes for inexplicable reasons, the Graph API will report errors for particular fields.
-For example, as of late 2017, requesting the visitor_posts edge on [SenatorTedCruz](https://www.facebook.com/SenatorTedCruz) with even a limit of 1 results in a "Please reduce the amount of data you're asking for, then retry your request" error.

-To handle this, f(b)arc support node overrides.
-Node overrides allow specifying fields to omit when requesting particular nodes.
-When you encounter an error, the best way to determine which fields to omit is to experiment with the Graph API Explorer.

-To configure node overrides, create a node overrides JSON configuration file.
-(See `example.node_overrides.json` for an example.)
-F(b)arc will use `node_overrides.json` by default if found, but a different file can be specified with the `--override` flag.

 ## F(b)arc Viewer
 F(b)arc Viewer allows you to view and explore the data retrieved from the API.